U.S. to send 3 million J&J COVID-19 vaccine doses to Brazil

 Brazil had already given regulatory approval to the J&J vaccine, providing the quickest path to getting a large number of doses to the country immediately, the official added.

-Manufacturing of the J&J vaccines at Emergent BioSolutions Inc's (EBS.N) Baltimore plant was halted in April by the FDA following a production error that led to millions of doses being ruined. read more
+Manufacturing of the J&J vaccines at Emergent BioSolutions Inc’s Baltimore plant was halted in April by the FDA following a production error that led to millions of doses being ruined.

 The White House official underscored that the doses being shipped to Brazil were safe and stressed they came with no strings attached for the government of President Jair Bolsonaro.